nvidia-isaac/kaya-robot/doc/assemble_kaya.md

 Parts
 -----

-For a list of 3D printed parts, and STL files for creating the parts, see the [Isaac Developer Downloads](https://developer.nvidia.com/isaac/downloads) website.
+For a list of 3D printed parts, and STL/STEP/IGES files for creating the parts, see either the [`cad-files`](https://github.com/nvidia-isaac/kaya-robot/tree/master/cad-files) folder in this GitHub repository, or the [Isaac Developer
+Downloads](https://developer.nvidia.com/isaac/downloads) website.

 The following is a list of the off-the-shelf components needed for